oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/CreateKubernetesCluster.md

 Once the cluster has been created the "Accesss Kubeconfig" button will be enabled.

+- Create a directory for the Kubernetes config
+  - `mkdir -p $HOME/.kube`

 - Click the **Accesss Kubeconfig** button to get the configuration for **your** cluster.

 You will be presented with a page with details for downloading the Kubeconfig file.
 The main thing is to look for the line like shown below :